Section 1 of 3

 Uffizzi CI - If you want to use Uffizzi CI, you can simply define a

-context that points to your source code repository on GitHub and let Uffizzi handle building and tagging images and updating your Compose.
-See the Uffizzi Compose file reference forbuild
+buildcontext that points to your source code repository on GitHub and let Uffizzi handle building and tagging images and updating your Compose.
+See the Uffizzi Compose file reference forbuildandcontextdetails.

 services: